 Faculty, Facilities, and Resources

-Many resources on campus relate to the leisure studies major, including the Division of Recreational Services, Student Health Service, and the Aging Studies Program.
+Many resources on campus relate to the leisure studies major, including the Division of Recreational Services, Student Health and Wellness, and the Aging Studies Program.
 Visit the Leisure Studies Program website for links to other resources.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

-Graduates of the Leisure Studies Program find jobs in a variety of settings.
+Leisure studies graduates find jobs in a variety of settings.

-Recreation and sport business specialists work with professional and amateur sport teams, college and high school athletic programs, national and international sport organizations, firms specializing in sport marketing and sport sponsorship, and commercial fitness businesses.
-Those interested in recreation management take jobs as activity directors, community or campus recreation professionals, and program coordinators in park and recreation departments.
+Recreation and sport business specialists work with professional and amateur sport teams, college and high school athletic programs, national and international sport organizations, firms specializing in sport marketing and sponsorship, and commercial fitness businesses.

 Therapeutic recreation professionals are employed in settings such as skilled nursing facilities, community recreation centers, state and community mental health institutions, general medical hospitals, physical rehabilitation centers, special recreation districts, correctional facilities, senior centers, facilities for the mentally delayed or emotionally disturbed, and substance-abuse programs.